paritytech/polkadot-sdk/src/api/chainHead.md

 Functions with the `chainHead` prefix allow tracking the head of the chain (in other words, the latest new and finalized blocks) and their storage.

-The most important function in this category is `chainHead_unstable_follow`.
-It is the first function that is the user is expected to call, before (almost) any other. `chainHead_unstable_follow` returns the current list of blocks that are near the head of the chain, and generates notifications about new blocks.
-The `chainHead_unstable_body`, `chainHead_unstable_call`, `chainHead_unstable_header` and `chainHead_unstable_storage` functions can be used to obtain more details about the blocks that have been reported by `chainHead_unstable_follow`.
+The most important function in this category is `chainHead_v1_follow`.
+It is the first function that is the user is expected to call, before (almost) any other. `chainHead_v1_follow` returns the current list of blocks that are near the head of the chain, and generates notifications about new blocks.
+The `chainHead_unstable_body`, `chainHead_unstable_call`, `chainHead_unstable_header` and `chainHead_unstable_storage` functions can be used to obtain more details about the blocks that have been reported by `chainHead_v1_follow`.

 These functions are the functions most of the JSON-RPC clients will most commonly use.
 A JSON-RPC server implementation is encouraged to prioritize serving these functions over other functions, and to put pinned blocks in a quickly-accessible cache.